Daniel Banks, PhD, MBA

 Dr. Tun provides scientific oversight and leadership in projects to design and construct scientific instruments.
 Tun specializes in neutron scattering instruments as well as other nuclear related installations.
 Dr. Tun was the Scientific Authority in the design and construction of two neutron beam instruments at the McMaster Nuclear Reactor, which represent projects valued at over $10M, and for the $2.4M D3 neutron reflectometer at the Canadian Neutron Beam Centre.
 He is expected to take a similar responsibility in the construction of three additional instruments at MNR funded by the recently announced $14.25M CFI Innovation Fund award “Building a Future for Canadian Neutron Scattering.”
 He is currently engaged in two projects – one funded by the Canadian Nuclear Laboratories and another by the New Frontiers in Research Fund – that aim to develop a compact neutron source for Canada.

 A scientist with over 40 years experience, Dr. Tun has done research on various kinds of materials using X-ray and neutron beams.
 In more than one hundred peer-reviewed publications, Dr. Tun has made important contributions not only on fundamental properties of materials but also on instrumentation and experimental techniques.
 He is Canada’s pioneer in the application of neutron beams to the study surfaces and thin films.
 He served on research proposal review committees in Canada as well as for user facilities in the US and in Australia.
 He served as Canada’s representative to the International Atomic Energy Agency for a review of enhancing the use of research reactors in the developing countries in 2003-04.
-Having retired from the National Research Council Canada in 2019, he continues to serve as a consultant to Canadian universities and laboratories.
+Having served the National Research Council Canada until the closure of the Canadian Neutron Beam Centre in 2019, he now serves as a consultant to Canadian universities and national laboratories.

 Mark Vigder, PhD